-Status: Unanimously passed the Assembly, and has unanimously passed the Senate's Judiciary Committee and is pending in the Appropriations Committee.
+Status: Unanimously passed the Assembly and is pending in the Senate's Judiciary Committee.

 Illness and Injury Prevention Program Disclosures (AB 978)

 The California Occupational Safety and Health Act of 1973 requires every employer to establish and maintain an effective illness and injury prevention program (IIPP).
 This IIPP must be in writing, except in certain circumstances, and must contain certain statutorily-enumerated items such as identifying the person responsible for the program, a training program, and specification of compliance and reporting methods.